-- Pour enough water so that you are able to stir and mix the placed ingredients.
+- Pour the salt and water mixture from the pot, and add enough water so that you are able to stir and mix the placed ingredients.
 Not all ingredients will dissolve in the water throughout the brine process.

 - Ensure the turkey is thawed and all gizzards are removed.
 Place the turkey in the bucket breast-side down.

 - Continue filling the bucket with water.
 The turkey does not have to be completely submerged, but the brine must be able to flow through the turkey's cavity.